We had the opportunity to meet our main contact, Rochelle, and the two women who manage the Community Desk. It was so much fun.

 From there we went to the room where the paper is printed.
 Massive numbers of pages can be printed in an hour.
 We saw where the paper was loaded and where the colors are applied.
 We learned about the sizes of the different papers and about the weight of the paper used to print newspapers.

-This is the printing press.
+This is the printing press. |

-paper at any time.
-This way if there's a problem at the
+Usually about a month's worth of paper is stored at the paper at any time.
+This way if there's a problem at the paper mill, the paper can still be printed. |

-These are some big ink cartridges!
+These are some big ink cartridges! |

 The last stop on our tour was in the room where inserts are placed into each copy of the paper prior to stacking, tying and getting the papers ready for delivery.
 Lindsey told us that the machines that handle this are so smart.
 They can tell if an insert was omitted or if more than one particular insert was placed in more than once.
 If so, the paper stays in the machine and goes around a second time to get the inserts placed in just right.
 Human hands don't touch the papers - or the inserts - until the papers are ready to be loaded onto the trucks.

-Inserts get placed into the paper here.
+Inserts get placed into the paper here. |

-A sneaky peak at this coming Sunday's Comics.
+A sneaky peak at this coming Sunday's Comics. |

-Just some of the papers published in Citrus County.
+Just some of the papers published in Citrus County. |

 I hope that the next adventure that I write about will be something that others might easily be able to experience.
 Stay tuned.